-Before the reinvestigation begins, the Kings County District Attorney's Office's CRU requests that the defense enter into a disclosure agreement.80 This type of agreement facilitates the reciprocal sharing of documents and materials between the CRU and defense counsel.81 Additionally, it sets the expectations from the outset as to the procedure for the reinvestigation.
-When defense counsel is willing to sign the document, the reinvestigation will be more collaborative.82
+Before the reinvestigation begins, the Kings County District Attorney's Office's CRU requests that the defense enter into a disclosure agreement.
+This type of agreement facilitates the reciprocal sharing of documents and materials between the CRU and defense counsel.
+Additionally, it sets the expectations from the outset as to the procedure for the reinvestigation.
+When defense counsel is willing to sign the document, the reinvestigation will be more collaborative.
+Before the reinvestigation will be more collaborative.